doctrine/orm/docs/en/reference/events.rst

 There are two ways for the ``prePersist`` event to be triggered:

-- One is obviously when you call ``EntityManager::persist()``.
+- One is when you call ``EntityManager::persist()``.
 The event is also called for all :ref:`cascaded associations<transitive-persistence>`.
-- The other is inside the
-``flush()`` method when changes to associations are computed and this association is marked as :ref:`cascade: persist<transitive-persistence>`.
+- The other is inside the ``flush()`` method when changes to associations are computed and this association is marked as :ref:`cascade: persist<transitive-persistence>`.
 Any new entity found during this operation is also persisted and ``prePersist`` called on it.
 This is called :ref:`persistence by reachability<persistence-by-reachability>`.

 In both cases you get passed a ``PrePersistEventArgs`` instance which has access to the entity and the entity manager.